CiscoDevNet/intersight-tfb-iks/README.md

 mgmtcfgsshkeys = "ssh key for cluster nodes"

-9. You will add the following variables to the workspace "sb_k8sprofile"
+9. You will add the following variables to the workspace "sb_k8sprofile" and flag it as sensitive:

 api_key = "Intersight API key"